The deadline is April 30th: here are some tax time tips to maximize your return

 - If you are the higher pension-earning spouse (collecting from OTPP for example), you can transfer up to half of your eligible pension income to your lower-earning spouse (not literally, but for tax purposes)—this ensures that both of you are kept within the overall lowest possible tax bracket

-- If you and/or your spouse are receiving Registered Retirement Income Fund (RRIF) payments, pension income splitting could also potentially reduce the impact of Old Age Security (OAS) clawbacks
+- If you and/or your spouse are receiving Registered Retirement Income Fund (RRIF) payments, and are over the age of 65, pension income splitting could also potentially reduce the impact of Old Age Security (OAS) clawbacks

 - Keep in mind that neither Canadian Pension Plan (CPP) nor OAS payments qualify for pension income splitting